 a) Pouring Process

-In this casting process to avoid the oxidation, the molten metal is always poured into the casting cavity using a system called as gating system.
+In this casting process to avoid oxidation, the molten metal is always poured into the casting cavity using a system called a gating system.
 It consists of mainly 4 basic elements

 - Pouring basin